 Installation of Labor-saving Devices – reduction of the number of workers in any workplace made necessary by the introduction of labor-saving machinery or devices.

-Redundancy – refers to the conditions when the services of an employee are in excess of what is reasonably demanded by the actual requirements of the enterprise of superfluous.
+Redundancy – refers to the conditions when the services of an employee are in excess of what is reasonably demanded by the actual requirements of the Company

-Retrenchment – refers to the condition when the services of an employee are in excess of what is reasonably demanded by the actual requirements of the enterprise of superfluous.
+Retrenchment – refers to the economic ground for dismissing employees and is resorted to primarily to avoid or minimize business losses.

-Closure or Cessation of Operation – complete or partial cessation of operations and/or shut-down of the establishment of the employer.
+Closure or Cessation of Operation – complete or partial cessation of operations and/or shut-down of the establishment of the Company.

 Disease – refers to any disease whose continued employment is prohibited by law or is prejudicial to his health as well as to his co-employees.

 Refer to Annex A for the prerequisites for the above causes to constitute as a valid ground for termination.

 The Company shall observe due process for employees terminated on the grounds of just causes.
 Thus, the employee shall be properly notified in writing and shall be given a reasonable opportunity to be heard and defend himself/herself.

 In case of terminations of employment based on authorized causes, the Company shall serve a written notice of termination, specifying the details and grounds for termination, to the employee(s) and to the Department of Labor and Employment (DOLE) at least thirty (30) days prior to the effectivity of the termination.

+The Company shall discourage benefit entitlement to separation pay to employees terminated on grounds of just causes or any other acts committed by the employee which is prejudicial to the Company (i.e., serious misconduct, fraud, crime, etc.).

-Employees terminated as a result of installation of labor-saving devices, redundancy, disease and other similar involuntary termination of employment on the part of the employee, shall be entitled to a separation pay in accordance with the provisions of the Labor Code of the Philippines.C.
+Employees terminated as a result of installation of labor-saving devices, redundancy, disease and other similar involuntary termination of employment on the part of the employee shall be entitled to a separation pay in accordance with the provisions of the Labor Code of the Philippines.

+No employees shall be terminated on the grounds of age, gender, physical disability, race, color and any other forms of discrimination.
+The Company shall terminate an employee only with just and authorized causes.
+Moreover, due process on terminations shall be properly observed as required by law.

+The Company shall comply with the relevant rules and regulations on terminations of employment issued by the appropriate government authority such as the Department of Labor and Employment (DOLE), Local Government Units (LGU), etc.

+Retirement

+Employees upon reaching the retirement age and who has served the Company for at least five (5) years may retire and shall be entitled to a retirement benefit of not less than what is required under RA 7641 and the Labor Code and its subsequent amendments.

+The Company shall use the appropriate accounting method prescribed by the Philippine Accounting Standards for its post-employment benefit obligations and the presentation and disclosure requirements in the financial statements.

 PROCEDURES